Title: |

 Description:

-The aim 1ot he course 1ot h provide participants with the fundamental knowledge and skills enabling them to use QGIS open source GIS software to support health programme monitoring, evaluation and planning.
-Special attention is given to spatial data-management and analysis and using routine program data to strengthen program management.
+The aim of the course is to provide participants with the fundamental knowledge and skills enabling them to use QGIS (open source GIS software) to support health programme monitoring, evaluation and planning.
+Special attention is given to spatial data management and analysis using routine program data to strengthen disease program management.
 Participants will be familiarised with spatial analysis of epidemiological data, risk mapping and geographic access analysis.

-At the end 1ot he module the participants should be able to:
+At the end of the module the participants should be able to:

 1. Explain the relation between health and geography and the role of GIS to analyse these relations